sydneypperrin/MIE304-Introduction-to-Quality-Control/Assignment 04: Control Charts for Variables I/README.md

 # Assignment 04: Control Charts for Variables I

+Answer the following questions about dataset ‘04 data’ using Python.

 1. A high-voltage power supply should have a nominal output voltage of 350 V. A sample of four units is selected each day and tested for process-control purposes.
 Set up X-bar and R charts on this process.
 Is the process in statistical control?

 2. What is the estimate of the standard deviation?